Richard O'Rawe

-Richard O’Rawe is a former Provisional IRA prisoner and author of Blanketmen.
+Richard O’Rawe (born 1953) is an Irish author and former republican activist.
+He has written several books about the Troubles.

 Background

-He grew up in a house at the corner of Peel Street and Mary Street in the Lower Falls district of Belfast.
-When that house was demolished in 1970 as part of the redevelopment of the area he and his family moved to Ballymurphy.
-It was there that he got involved in politics.
-He was interned and imprisoned in both the Crumlin Road gaol and in Long Kesh.
+Richard O'Rawe was born in 1953 and spent the first fourteen years of his life in the Lower Falls district of Belfast.
+His home was at the corner of Peel Street and Mary Street.
+Nearby lived Gerry Conlon.
+In 1970, his home in Peel Street was demolished as part of the redevelopment of the area and he and his family moved to Ballymurphy, a new housing estate.
+At this time, The Troubles was developing.
+In 1971, the Ballymurphy massacre occurred in which eleven civilians were killed by the British Army.
+The following year, there was the Battle at Springmartin nearby.
+As a result of the heightened conflict in the area, O'Rawe got involved in Irish republican politics.
+He was later arrested and imprisoned in Crumlin Road gaol and then in Long Kesh prison.

 Role in the hunger strikes

 In Long Kesh prison in 1981, he was Provisional IRA press officer.
 He claims that terms for ending the 1981 hunger strikes, accepted by the prisoners' leadership in the prison, were rejected by IRA commanders outside.
 He suggests that the IRA rejected the deal as the Irish republican candidate Owen Carron would have a better chance of winning the Fermanagh and South Tyrone by-election if the hunger strike was ongoing on polling day.